 Hegseth concluded the segment by claiming, “When we stripped God out of the schools, we replaced it with something else—like ideological indoctrination, and we are seeing the fruits of that right now.”

 Unstated was that the amendment is based on a model bill, the “National Motto Display Act” produced by “Project Blitz”—a Christian Right campaign to advance its religious and political agenda in the states.
-It’s also important to note that Hall is co-chair of the state legislative “prayer caucus”—an affiliate of the National Prayer Caucus Foundation which produced the model bill.
+It’s also important to note that Hall is co-chair of the state legislative “prayer caucus”—an affiliate of the Congressional Prayer Caucus Foundation which produced the model bill.
 Unsurprisingly, the segment closely followed the talking points and political strategy behind the bill.

 The playbook advised that the national motto bill would receive little opposition.
 “I just figured the opposition would be really short,” Hall said.
 “When I started hearing more and more of this I thought, really?
 They don’t want it that much in their schools?”